bkonkle/nakago/website/docs/tutorial.md

 └─ // ...
 ```

-This includes a simple `AppConfig` struct with an embedded `HttpConfig` provided by the `nakago-axum` library.
+This includes a simple app-specific `Config` struct with an embedded `http::Config` provided by the `nakago-axum` library.
 You can add your own configuration fields to this struct and they'll be populated by the [figment](https://docs.rs/figment/latest/figment/) crate.

 It includes a barebones `init::app()` function that will load your configuration and initialize your dependencies.
-You can add your own dependencies to this function and they'll be available when you build your Axum route state.
+You can add your own dependencies to this function and they'll be available when you build your Axum routes.

 The `main.rs` uses the [pico-args](https://docs.rs/pico-args/0.5.0/pico_args/) to parse a simple command-line argument to specify an alternate config path, which is useful for many deployment scenarios that dynamically map a config file to a certain mount point within a container filesystem.